japjeet1975/employee-tracker/README.md

 ## employee-tracker

 ## Description
-This app can be used to track and manage employees information.
-This CLI based application can be utilized to perform different sorts of inquiries on representative information base.
-Inquiries can be utilized to view, refresh and erase representatives, view and update divisions, view and update jobs.
-It utilizes 'inquirer' to get client information and afterward play out the essential inquiry to get the necessary data in a plain organization utilizing 'console.table'.
+This software may be applied to comply with and oversee employees records.
+This CLI primarily based utility can be used to perform various types of requests on agent statistics base.
+Requests may be used to look, revive and delete sellers, view and replace divisions, view and update occupations.
+It makes use of 'inquirer' to get patron facts and thereafter play out the fundamental request to get the crucial records in a simple affiliation the use of 'console.Table'.

 ## User Story